RaffaeleViola/ComputationaIntelligence-PoliTO/log.md

 * The expansion is performed by selecting randomly one of the possible moves available from the previously selected node and creating the new child node.
-* The simulation is performed by playing 70 random games and computing the statistics (win and draw rate)
+* The simulation is performed by playing 70 random games and computing the statistics: win and draw rate.
+In my game implementation a draw is when 100 total moves are reached.
-* The backpropagation is performed by propagating, following the parent pointer in the nodes, the previous statistics.
+* The backpropagation is performed by propagating the previous statistics, following the parent pointer in the nodes.
 * Given the fact that the search space is not a tree because some boards can be recreated during the game (there are cycles in the tree), I have added a global cache used in the selection phase to start from an already visited state as root (if present), and a local cache that avoids to get stuck in a cycle while visiting the tree towards a leaf.